 Crucifix: This is a carved, coloured, and gilded ‘Christus Rex’ crucifix of Christ our Lord - crowned like a king and fully vested as a priest.
 Originally hung on a wall with a dark red velvet finish - this was achieved by spraying coloured flock onto an adhesive surface - the colour of the wall was changed to the pale green of today when the church was re-decorated in 2007.
 The crucifix was professionally cleaned and restored with new gold leaf in 2011.

 The Altar: The altar was presented to the church by Dr and Mrs Fitzpatrick, whose elder son, Terence, became a Benedictine monk and celebrated his first Mass in the old St Joseph’s in May 1961.
 The altar was carved by Mr John Green.
-It is made of Nabrescina marble which stood out against the original green marble sanctuary floor (now carpeted).
+It is made of Nabrescina marble which stood out against the original green marble sanctuary floor.
 When first built, the altar was bigger and set higher in the sanctuary, it moved nearer the congregation in the 1970s and was made smaller and brought even nearer during the re-ordering in 1990.
+In 2018 it was moved slightly back to allow the priest to walk round it easily and the carpet was replaced with black polished granite.

 The Benches: These were specifically designed by the architect Peter Lamprell-Jarrett of Archard & Partners and made from afromosia, an African hard wood.
 The attached kneelers were added at a later date.